 The TFV benefits from the leadership and guidance of a five-member Board of Directors elected by the ASP for three-year terms.
 The five seats are distributed according to the five major world regions.
 Each member serves in an individual capacity on a pro bono basis.

 Every year the Board of Directors convenes in the Hague for its Annual Meetings.
-The lists of decisions taken by the Board are available below (pdf):
+The most recent lists of decisions taken by the Board are available below (pdf):

 The TFV's current Board is composed of the following five members:

 Ms Mama KOITÉ DOUMBIA is Chair of the Board of Directors of the Trust Fund for Victims at the International Criminal Court since 2020.
 She was a Teacher of History and Geography from 1972 to 1977 and then became Inspector for Youth and Sport from 1977 to 2012.
 At the same time she was also a trade unionist in the Education and Culture Union for nearly 30 years and represented the Centrale UNTM [Central Mali National Workers Union] in the Regional Office of the CSI and the Board of Directors of the International Labour Organization.

 Mr Parmas is a lawyer with both academic and practical experience.
 He has spent most of his professional life working in Estonian judiciary, first as a legal officer at the Supreme Court and later as a judge in the appellate court.
 Since 2020 Mr Parmas holds the position of Prosecutor General of Estonia.
 He has been teaching criminal law at the University of Tartu since 2003.